vinceskahan/v5wiki/WeeWX-V4-user-defined-types.md

 - Allow new user-defined time series to be calculated.

 # Defining new types
-A new type is introduced by implementing a class with the following interface
+Adding a new observation type is done by writing a class with the following interface:

 ```python
 import weewx